cfrg/draft-irtf-cfrg-randomness-improvements/draft-sullivan-randomness-improvements.md

 Let x be the raw entropy output of a CSPRNG.
 When properly instantiated, x should be indistinguishable from a random string of length |x|.
-However, as previously discussed, this is always true.
+However, as previously discussed, this is not always true.
 To mitigate this problem, we propose an approach for wrapping the CSPRNG output with a construction that artificially injects randomness into a value that may be lacking entropy.